gbiele/Stan_MPI_Threading/README.md

   target += sum( map_rect( lp_reduce , beta_phi, theta, xr, xi ) );
 }
+The complete model is in the file _bb1.stan_ in this repository.

 ```
 ### Compiling for threading and MPI